Join Us in Fall 2025

 Apply to the Master of Science in Health Informatics and Data Science program by submitting an online application through the Georgetown Graduate School of Arts & Sciences portal.

-To learn more about the program, please sign up for an info session or contact us.
+To learn more about the program, please request more information or contact us.

 Deadlines